ItsK1tty/w1tchdocs/docs/source/reference.rst

 .. code-block:: lua
    :linenos:

-   local success = fs.file_remove("test.txt") -- Removes the file.
+   success = fs.file_remove("test.txt") -- Removes the file.
    if success then
-      system.log_warning("File removed.") -- Prints a message if the file was removed. end
+      system.log_info("File removed.") -- Prints a message if the file was removed. end

 ================================